discoverygarden/bcelndora/docs/devops.md

 file.
 The file contains an object called `charts` where the keys are the service/installation name and the values contains a helm chart reference.

-For example running `update-all.sh dc` will install all the services for the dc site declared in the file `dc/charts.yaml`
+For example, running `update-all.sh dc` will install all the services for the dc site declared in the file `dc/charts.yaml`

 ```yaml